For Readers/Parents

 Representation

 After reading about the review policy at Kirkus Reviews regarding race of protagonists, I’ve decided to add a section to my reviews that explores what types of characters or situations are represented the books I’m reading.
-This can include race, religious affiliation, disability, or sexual orientation and identity.
+This can include race, religious affiliation, disability, sexual orientation, gender identity, neurodivergence, etc.

-The goal is to make it easier for parents, librarians, teachers, and readers to find books with specific issues or characters in them as well as books with diverse casts of characters.
+The goal is to make it easier for parents, librarians, teachers, and readers to find books with specific kinds of characters and books with diverse casts of characters.

 Profanity and Crude Language